CMP National Three-Position air rifle championshiP

-Qualification: Approximately 310 athletes in each class will be invited to attend this event.
+There is space for 315 athletes in each class.
 Athletes must fire in the CMP Regional or 3PAR Junior Olympic State championships to qualify.
 Regardless of how a team or individual qualifies, they are eligible to fire in BOTH days of competition.

 - CMP Regional Championships – Top 27 Teams and 20 Individuals in Sporter and Precision Advance